mskim/rlayout/README.md

 		- bold
 		- underline, strike-through, super, sub
 		- custom emp(color)
-	- QuickLook options: save QuickLook/Preview.pdf to create template folder
+	- QuickLook options: save QuickLook/Preview.pdf for preview

 	- starts_at # new_page, new_text_box, new_column
 	- put include RLayout so that users don't have to type RLayout::
 	- Use easy to use name for layout file, such as